marriakshaya/bioinformatics-dna-sequence-analyzer-web-app/README.md

-# 🧬 Bioinformatics DNA Sequence Analyzer Web App
+# 🧬 Bioinformatics DNA Sequence Analyzer

 An interactive **Streamlit-based web application** for DNA sequence analysis using Python and basic bioinformatics concepts.